 You may find a happy medium with some combination of cash and financing.
-Given where interest rates are right now, financing a car purchase likely makes the most financial sense if you qualify for an acceptable rate at an acceptable term.
+Financing your car purchase makes the most financial sense if you qualify for an acceptable rate at an acceptable term.
 A good rule of thumb is to carry debt if your interest rate is below 6%, assuming you invest the cash you would have used to buy a car.

 If you make a substantial cash down payment, you can reduce the amount of interest you’ll pay by financing a smaller amount.

-Even if you have the full amount in cash, you may want to finance a portion of the payment, and then pay the balance off early to help improve your credit score, especially if you’re trying to improve your debt-to-income ratio.
-Check your loan documents or ask your finance company if you can prepay the loan without a penalty.
+Even if you have the full amount in cash, you may want to finance a portion of the payment, and then pay the balance off early to help improve your credit score, especially if you’re trying to improve your debt-to-income (DTI) ratio.
+Check your loan documents to ensure you can repay the loan early without a prepayment penalty.

 Can I buy a car with cash?

 Yes, you can buy a new or used car with cash or the equivalent.
 That could mean using a check from your bank or a credit card rather than a stack of bills.
-Sellers will prefer a cashier’s check from the bank, rather than a personal check that could have insufficient funds behind it.
-For less expensive used cars from private sellers, say $10,000 or under, actual cash may be preferred — but always take safety precautions when meeting a private seller when paying a lot of cash.
+Sellers often prefer a cashier’s check from the bank, rather than a personal check that could have insufficient funds behind it.

 Should I use all my cash to pay for a car?